mnghv/payment_app/README.md

 A complete payment processing application with React frontend and Laravel backend, featuring subscription management and secure payment processing.

+## Project Screenshot

+Below is an example of the pricing page interface, showing the bookkeeping services with four distinct pricing tiers:

+The application displays a clean, modern pricing page with navigation tabs for "Software Plans", "Bookkeeping Services" (highlighted), and "Bookkeepers & Firms".

+The main section features four pricing cards:

+1. **Starter**: $299/month for monthly expenses $0 - $15k
+2. **Growth**: $449/month for monthly expenses $15k - $50k
+3. **Scaling**: $649/month for monthly expenses $50k - $100k
+4. **Enterprise**: $899/month for monthly expenses $100k+

+Each card includes a "Get Started" button and the page features a detailed comparison table showing features like bookkeeping type, financial packages, and support options across all plans.

 ## Features

 - **React Frontend**: Modern UI with Stripe Elements integration